racehub/forms-bootstrap/README.md

 your forms and display well formatted error messages next to the appropriate fields.
 You can also pre-populate the form with default data from a source of your choice.

-Forms-Bootstrap uses Twitter Bootstrap Version: 2.1

 ## Usage ##
 Forms-Bootstrap is hosted on Clojars.
 Add

 	[forms-bootstrap "0.2.0-SNAPSHOT"]

 to your project.clj.

+Forms-Bootstrap uses Twitter Bootstrap Version 2.1.
+Make sure to download [Bootstrap CSS 2.1](http://twitter.github.com/bootstrap/) and add it to your HTML files!

 ## Supported Form Controls / Styles ##
 Forms-Bootstrap currently supports all the form controls and form styles listed on